4sela/332project/README.md

 #### Goal:

-- For this week, we got together to design the Master system and implemented the initial setup for it
-- As a deadline for Tuesday (preferably Monday), we want to finish the NetworkManager as our next goal, as it's a critical component of the project and because many other components rely on it
+- Implementing the first completed version of the master (Adam) with.-
-- (Adam): Finish the NetworkManager
+    - the protobuf beta
-- (Vincent): Continue with the Workers
+    - the main architecture implemantation
+    - The different component of the system like the State manager, the control unit, the UX asl...

+- Try to finished all of the IO operation (Vincent).
+But I'm late thus I will continue after midnight tonight sorry for that.
+Otherwise The goal is to finish all of the first implementation of the main IO operation like write read, slow read asl.

 ## Week 7: